ddorn/cv/resume.typ

 )

-#entry([1st place in the hackathon the "Digital Services Act RAG Race"],
+#entry([1st place in the hackathon "Digital Services Act RAG Race"],
-  [Creation of a Q&A system for questions on the DSA based on open-source models, in a team of 3, during a 7 hours hackathon organised by the PEReN and the European Commission.], [February 2024],
+  [Creation of a Q&A system for questions on the DSA based on open-source models, in a team of 3, during a 7-hour hackathon organized by the PEReN and the European Commission.], [February 2024],
   Bruxelles,
   star: true